Joe O'Brien (politician): Political career

 O'Brien was a member of Fingal County Council from May 2019 to November 2019, representing the Balbriggan local electoral area.

 He was elected to the Dáil in a by-election in November 2019.
 In December 2019, he won a discrimination case at the Workplace Relations Commission against Irish Rail over its failure to maintain working lifts at train stations in Balbriggan and Skerries.

 He retained his seat in the 2020 general election.
 During the 2020 election campaign, O'Brien was listed (among other candidates) as a supporter of the Oireachtas Committee on Health's recommendations to address foetal anti-convulsant syndrome, of the Ireland Palestine Solidarity Campaign's proposal to prohibit the import of goods from "illegal settlements in Palestine" and to the right to free speech and non-violent activism, and of The Wheel's "Stronger Communities, Stronger Ireland" manifesto for charities and voluntary organisations.

 In June 2020, during a speech in the Dáil, he stated that some politicians had used racism to get elected in Ireland.

 Following the formation of a coalition government in late June 2020, O'Brien was appointed as Department of Rural and Community Development and at the Department of Social Protection with special responsibility for Community Development and Charities.

 In July 2020, O'Brien abstained from voting for the Government's Residential Tenancies and Valuation Bill, and was sanctioned by Green Party leader Eamon Ryan by having his speaking rights withdrawn for two months.

 During 2021 and 2022, he called for a €50 increase in core social welfare payments and a €10 increase in weekly social welfare payments.

 In December 2022, he was re-appointed to the same position, as well as Minister of State at the Department of Children, Equality, Disability, Integration and Youth with special responsibility for Integration following the appointment of Leo Varadkar as Taoiseach.

 In January 2024, he stated that Ireland should join the South Africa v.
 Israel (Genocide Convention) case at the International Court of Justice (ICJ), and in March 2024 he called for UNRWA funding to be reinstated by countries who had paused funding and suggested that Israel would only respond to international demands on international law if there was an economic consequence.

 He lost his seat at the 2024 general election.
-In 2025, he was appointed as executive director of the Irish Council for Civil Liberties.
+In April 2025, he was appointed as executive director of the Irish Council for Civil Liberties.